 So there you have it, six reasons behind the success of jolly old St. Nick.
 Did you notice that everything Santa does is within your power to do with your customers?
 That’s right, there’s no reason you can’t do the same things Santa does.
 And here’s some welcome news for most of you – you don’t have to wear a silly red uniform while you do those things!

 I hope you enjoyed this post and that you and your loved ones have a very Merry Christmas and Happy New Year!

-Brian Ahearn, CMCT®, is the Chief Influence Officer at Influence PEOPLE, LLC.
-An author, TEDx speaker, international trainer, coach and consultant, he’s one of only 20 people in the world personally trained by Robert Cialdini, Ph.D., the most cited living social psychologist on the science of ethical influence.
+As one of only a dozen Cialdini Method Certified Trainers (CMCT) in the world, Brian was personally trained by Robert Cialdini, Ph.D., the most cited living social psychologist on the science of ethical influence.

-Brian’s LinkedIn Learning courses on sales and coaching have been viewed by more than 100,000 people around the world.
-His blog, Influence PEOPLE, is read by people in 200 countries across the globe.
+Brian’s LinkedIn courses on persuasive selling and coaching have been viewed by more than 500,000 people around the world!